ServiceNow Credential Resolver

 Install the Resolver on the MID Server

-1. Upload the JAR to the MID Server via the instance UI
+1. Upload the JAR to the MID Server by using the instance UI.

 • Navigate: MID Server → JAR files → New